English as a Second Language (ESL)

 Before entry into the program, a student must obtain an English skills assessment for accurate placement.
 Placement testing is done weekly throughout most of the year.

-ESL classes meet in the mornings or evenings from 9 a.m. - 12:30 p.m. and 6 - 9:30 p.m.
+ESL classes meet in the mornings or evenings from 9 a.m. - 12:30 p.m. or 6 - 9:30 p.m.
 A Saturday morning class is also available.
 Classes begin six times per year, in August, October, January, March, May and July.
 Classes are held at the Aurora Campus, the Plano Campus, and at various other locations in the community.

 Students may also enroll in a reading class in addition to their core ESL class.
 These classes provide targeted instruction and meet twice a week for two hours.